 Student's Name: Sarah Jenkins

-Counselor's Name: John Michaels

-School District: North Central High School

-others' lives.
-The life t Immediately after scho- caretaker.
-Because bother brother's primary c involved in after school that she most directly impole of each day, Sarah returns the of her parents work full aregiver.
-As a result of the lactivities.
-Instead, she say on, but she sets forth each day to make a difference in eacts is that of her brother, who is autistic.
-Is home to help her family by serving as her brother's litime, she has assumed the responsibility of being his family commitment, Sarah is unable to be seeks fulfillment and enjoyment from working with assisting him with his homework, and preparing his

-vernor's Scholar would help her along her journey application thoughtful consideration.
+Counselor's Name: John Michaels School District: North Central High School others' lives.
+The life that Immediately after school caretaker.
+Because both her brother's primary car involved in after school a at she most directly imp each day, Sarah returns of her parents work full regiver.
+As a result of the activities.
+Instead, she s n, but she sets forth each day to make a difference in acts is that of her brother, who is autistic.
+In home to help her family by serving as her brother's attime, she has assumed the responsibility of being his family commitment, Sarah is unable to be eeks fulfillment and enjoyment from working with assisting him with his homework, and preparing his vernor's Scholar would help her along her journey application thoughtful consideration. toward a fire of helping o eners.
+Trease give her a pprication thoughtful consideration.
+Counselor's Signature: Date:

-Counselor's Signature e : Date:

-PLEASE NOTE: Additional points are NOT given NOR deducted for this section.
+PLEASE NOTE: Points are NOT given NOR deducted for this section.